bio-phys/VantHoffFittting/.binder_landing_page/index.md

-# Use VantHoffFitting to analyze your data
+# Try out VantHoffFitting online
 ## No installation needed!

 Click the link below to launch a JupyterLab environment in the Cloud and try the `pipeline_example.ipynb` notebook.